 Page Contents

-Hilton Surpass Welcome Offer
+Hilton Surpass Card Welcome Offer

 Welcome offers on the Hilton Surpass can fluctuate — see our American Express card offer history post to see by how much — but you'll generally receive a hefty sum of Hilton Honors points after meeting the minimum spending requirement.

-If you apply for the Hilton Surpass now, you'll earn 155,000 Hilton Honors points after you spend $3,000 in purchases in the first 6 months of Card Membership (offer ends 1/14/2026).
+If you apply for the Hilton Surpass now, you'll earn 130,000 Hilton Honors points plus a Free Night Reward after you spend $3,000 in purchases in the first 6 months of Card Membership (offer ends 4/15/2026).

-Hilton Surpass Benefits
+Hilton Surpass Card Benefits

-For a mid-tier credit card, the Hilton Surpass carries a lot of benefits that make it worth the $150 annual fee.
-If you're a cardholder or considering becoming one, here are all the benefits available to you:
+For a mid-tier credit card, the Hilton Surpass carries a lot of benefits that make it worth its $150 annual fee.

 Complimentary Hilton Honors Gold status